platformsh/platformsh-docs/reference/toolstacks/php/drupal/customizing-settings-php.md

-For applications using the `drupal` build flavor (those based on our [Drupal 7 example](https://github.com/platformsh/platformsh-example-drupal/tree/7.x)), Platform.sh automatically generates a `settings.php` and `settings.local.php` file.
-These allow the Drupal site to be connected to MySQL without any additional configuration.
+For applications using the `drupal` build flavor (those based on our [Drupal 7 example](https://github.com/platformsh/platformsh-example-drupal/tree/7.x)), Platform.sh automatically generates a `settings.local.php` file.
+This allows the Drupal site to be connected to MySQL without any additional configuration.

+Platform.sh also generates a default `settings.php` file if there isn't one already (again, only when using the `drupal` build flavor).

-You can commit your own `settings.php` file to your Git repository (at the root of your application).
+You can commit your own `settings.php` file to your Git repository, at the root of your application.
 Make sure that your `settings.php` requires `settings.local.php`, like the default:

 ```php
 <?php